Premiership of Margaret Thatcher: 1990 leadership challenge and resignation

 She supported John Major as her successor, and after he had won the leadership contest, she formally resigned as prime minister on 28 November.
 In the years to come, her approval of Major would fall away.
-After her resignation, a MORI poll found that 52% agreed with the proposition that "On balance she had been good for the country", while 48% disagreed thinking she had been bad.
+Following her resignation, a MORI poll found that 52% agreed with the proposition that "On balance she had been good for the country", while 48% disagreed thinking she had been bad.
 In 1991, she was given a long and unprecedented standing ovation at the party's annual conference, although she politely rejected calls from delegates for her to make a speech.
 She "all but shunned" the House of Commons after losing power and gave no clue as to her future plans.
 She retired from the House at the 1992 general election, at the age of 66 years and 33 years as an MP.

 Record in perspective

 Altogether, the eleven-year duration of her three terms in office make up the third to have outlasted a decade from start to finish, following Robert Walpole in the 1730s and William Pitt in the 1790s.
 Despite her electoral success in accumulating tens of millions of votes throughout Great Britain, only in Southern England and the Midlands did she ever win a majority of the popular vote.
 The misery index—the addition of the unemployment rate to the inflation rate—in the UK in November 1990 was "13.92", an 11.8% decrease from the rate of "15.57" in April 1979.